AdamKyle/flare/resources/info/home/section-1.md

 Email is only sent for:

 - Bans
+- Unban Request responses.
+- Password resets or Security question resets.
-- Adventure (Completion/Failure) Updates (if not signed in when it completes)
+- Adventure (Completion/Failure) Updates.
-- Being Able To talk Again After Being Silenced (if not signed in when you can talk again)
+- Being Able To talk Again After Being Silenced.
+- Kingdom Management such as building upgrades, unit queues finishing and being attacked.
+- If an item, affix or character class core stat changes.

+Emails are only sent if you are not online at the time of any of this happening.
+Some of these you can turn off in the [settings]() section.

 ## FAQ